Slow Beans

 Why Beans?

-- Because a legume-rich diet is good for the environment.
+A legume-rich diet is good for the environment.
 Legumes require fewer inputs and enrich the soil by fixing nitrogen.
-Their cultivation also leaves less of an impact than animal proteins as it involves fewer greenhouse gas emissions and a reduced water footprint.
+Their cultivation also leaves less of an impact than animal proteins, as it involves fewer greenhouse gas emissions and a reduced water footprint. -

 What We Do

-Cultivate Biodiversity through Presidia and Ark of Taste
+Cultivate Biodiversity through Slow Food Presidia and Ark of Taste

 -